Christianity steps into power vacuum

 The first split occurred with the orthodox Jews who wanted gentiles (which included Greeks, Romans and Arabic people) – who were attracted by the new teachings – to follow the Law of Moses.

 St Paul preached a more modern version that didn’t require circumcision and certain other elements of the Law, in particular in relation to food and with whom to share food.
-Apostles like Peter and James (Jesus brother) wanted the converts to strictly adhere to Jewish Law; Paul who mainly preached amongst gentiles was far more tolerant.
+Apostles like Peter and James (Jesus brother) wanted the converts to strictly adhere to Jewish Law; Paul who mainly preached among gentiles was far more flexible.

-Some of these issues were resolved at what ids believed the first Council which took place in Jerusalem around 50CE.
+Some of these issues were resolved at what is believed the first Council which took place in Jerusalem around 50CE.

 From its early beginnings Christianity was a literate religion, which allowed it to spread more easily.
 The early Christians formed their own communities, the organisation was done by the elders.
 Rather earlier they already had priests (presbuteros-elder) or bishops (supervisors)leading the service.
 During the 2nd century bishops gradually became the supervisors over the priests, they nearly always settled their bishopric within the Roman civitas.
 This process rapidly accelerated after Christianity became the Roman state religion A bishop was elected by both the ecclesiastic and secular members of his communities.
 With the spread of Christianity and the increase in its organisation, slowly these two parts became more separated.
 The ecclesiastic members became exclusively in charge of the religious activities, especially after the concept of sacraments started to take roots.
 Baptism was a well established initiation rite that was also used by the early Christians and the early meals they shared together, became more formalised after excesses started to occur and regulations were introduced with evolved in the Eucharist.